enjoying the view

 The Ceking Rice Terrace is beautiful year-round, but the timing of your visit is important for both crowds and heat.

 Rice Planting and Harvesting Seasons: The time of year also affects the look of the terraces.
-During planting season (March-April or October-November), the fields are full of fresh green growth, creating a vibrant and lively scene.
-If you visit during harvest time (May-June or November-December), the terraces take on golden tones, offering a completely different perspective.
+During planting season (March-April or October-November), the fields are full of new green growth, which is a wonderful sight.
+The terraces look completely unique around harvest time (May-June or November-December) when they become golden.

-We were lucky enough to come end of October when the fields were right before harvesting and were filled in deep green which gave an incredible sight.
+We were lucky enough to come at the end of October when the fields were right before harvesting and were filled in deep green, which gave an incredible sight.

 No matter when you go, the Ceking Rice Terrace is a place that leaves a lasting impression.
 For us, the late afternoon calm and golden light made it a highlight of our time in Ubud.